List of television series canceled before airing an episode: S

 A planned revival of Star Trek that was to air on a proposed Paramount Pictures television network.
 When plans for the network fell through with 13 episodes written, the first script of Phase II was given an expanded budget and became Star Trek: The Motion Picture while two others later became episodes of Star Trek: The Next Generation.
-In 2008, the online fan-film project Star Trek: The New Voyages changed its name to "Star Trek: Phase II" and announced it would be adding at least one "new" character who had been created for the abandoned 1970s series.
-Pre-production of Phase II had progressed to the point of costume design, preliminary casting and screen tests, and some set design; footage of all three survives and was included as bonus features on the 2001 DVD release of the "Director's Cut" of The Motion Picture.
+In 2008, the online fan-film project Star Trek: The New Voyages changed its name to "Star Trek: Phase II" and announced it would be adding at least one new character that had been created for the abandoned 1970s series.
+Pre-production of Phase II had progressed to the point of costume design, preliminary casting, screen tests, and some set design.
+Footage of all three survives and was included as bonus features on the 2001 DVD release of the "Director's Cut" of The Motion Picture.